voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 Import Products using CSV

 Import products into the repository using a CSV file.
-Curl Example ```cURL curl -X POST \\   https://api.voucherify.io/v1/products/importCSV \\   -F file=@/path/to/products.csv \\   -H \"X-App-Id: c70a6f00-cf91-4756-9df5-47628850002b\" \\   -H \"X-App-Token: 3266b9f8-e246-4f79-bdf0-833929b1380c\" ``` The CSV file has to include headers in the first line.  📘 Standard product fields mapping  - Create a **comma separated value (CSV) file** or download our CSV import template.
-You can find an example template [here](https://s3.amazonaws.com/helpscout.net/docs/assets/5902f1c12c7d3a057f88a36d/attachments/627b82ed68d51e779443f550/Import_products_template.csv).  - Supported CSV file headers: `name,source_id,price,attributes,image_url,Metadata_property_name`  - **Name** is a **required** field.
-The remaining fields in the CSV template are optional.  - Override/Update products' **names** in Voucherify using this method.
-Data will be updated for each product included in the CSV file whose **source_id** matches a source ID in Voucherify.
-No other data can be updated other than the product name.  - Note that dates and date-time attributes need to be provided in compliance with the **ISO 8601 norms**.
-For example, 2022-03-11T09:00:00.000Z or 2022-03-11     - `YYYY-MM-DD`     - `YYYY-MM-DDTHH`     - `YYYY-MM-DDTHH:mm`     - `YYYY-MM-DDTHH:mm:ss`     - `YYYY-MM-DDTHH:mm:ssZ`     - `YYYY-MM-DDTHH:mm:ssZ`     - `YYYY-MM-DDTHH:mm:ss.SSSZ`  - Columns that can't be mapped to standard fields, will be mapped to **Custom attributes** and added as **products' metadata**.
-There is no limit on the number of custom attributes that you can import as metadata.   - To provide the proper data type, you need to add all custom attributes to the metadata schema **before importing the file**.
-Read more [here](https://support.voucherify.io/article/99-schema-validation-metadata#add-metadata).  - **Product attributes** (not custom attributes) need to be separated by a comma and enclosed in double quotes, i.e \"attribute1,attribute2\".  - Headers with metadata names **can't contain white-space characters**.  - If you import metadata defined in the schema as **arrays (multiple)**, you need to separate each value using a comma, for example:       - array of strings: \"subscribed,premium\"       - array of numbers: \"123,234\".      - array of dates: \"2000-01-01,2000-01-02\" This API request starts a process that affects Voucherify data in bulk.
+This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
+When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this API request.

 ### Examples